briansp2020/ROCm.github.io/ROCmPCIeFeatures.md

 - Update HSA Signals – 64bit atomic ops are used for CPU & GPU synchronization.

 The PCIe 3.0 AtomicOp feature allows atomic transactions to be requested by, routed through and completed by PCIe components.
 Routing and completion does not require software support.
 Component support for each is detectable via the DEVCAP2 register.
-Upstream bridges need to have AtomicOp routing enabled or the Atomic Operations will fall even though PCIe endpoint and PCIe I/O Devices has the capability to Atomics Operations.
+Upstream bridges need to have AtomicOp routing enabled or the Atomic Operations will fail even though PCIe endpoints and PCIe I/O Devices have the capability to support Atomic Operations.

 To do AtomicOp routing capability between two or more Root Ports, each associated Root Port must indicate that capability via the AtomicOp Routing Supported bit in the Device Capabilities 2 register.